Skip to main navigation Skip to main content

 • My time, thoughts and feelings revolve around getting and using alcohol or drugs.

-• Sometimes I [break the law / are sexually exploited] to get alcohol or drugs.
+• Sometimes I [break the law / am sexually exploited] in order to get alcohol or drugs.

 • When I buy or use I am around people and places that hurt me.